ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 All other monetary questions, the target variables excluding the principal variable, on the form will be automatically corrected as described without checking the returned or corresponding previous values.

 ### 6.4 Method Error Handling
-In the case of the method experiencing processing issues, the method shall not result in any output records.
-Instead, a suitable error description shall be emitted.
+In the case of the method experiencing processing issues, the method will still create ouput tables with a suitable error description in the table.

 ## 7.0 Calculations